ScalaConsultants/akka-message-visualization/README.md

 Those limitations mean that the project which would decide on using visualization would have to introduce a lot of boilerplate code and additional conventions.
 Depending on usefulness of the tool we might consider request Akka authors for API which would allow us to avoid changes all over the project.

+## Possible improvements

+Timeline graph could not only show messaging time but also responding - by logging both start of message request and the end of it, it would be possible to see directly which responses failed and where they took too long.
+Graph animation could show parent-child relationship between nodes as well as reason for an actor's death: Poison Pill, crash, shutdown.
+Whole representation could also be modified to not only replay already finished recording but also respond to log's data incoming online.
+Graph visualization could also offer different strategies with handling corner cases: e.g. not displaying messages from not observed nodes instead of showing *unknown senders*.
+Such strategies could be set up basing on packages and types.